eternialz/moeverdose/README.md

 ## Changelog

-Detailed changes for each release are documented in the release notes.
+Detailed changes for each release are added along with [each releases](https://github.com/eternialz/moeverdose/releases).

 ## Licence